 Successful UK classrooms often employ collaborative creation of visual organisers, allowing SEND students to contribute their preferred organisational methods.
 This approach not only supports individual learning differences but also builds self-advocacy skills essential for independent learning progression.

-Visual organisers are invaluable tools for unlocking understanding in education.
+Visual organisers are invaluable tools for developing understanding in education.
 By transforming complex information into clear, visual formats, they support diverse learning needs and promote active engagement.
 Whether using concept maps to explore relationships, flowcharts to illustrate processes, or Venn diagrams to compare and contrast, visual organisers helps students to organise their thoughts, identify patterns, and retain information more effectively.

 As educators, embracing visual organisers in our teaching practices can transform our approach to learning and comprehension.
 By integrating these tools into our lessons, we can create more accessible, engaging, and effective learning experiences for all students.
 Encourage your students to harness the power of visual organisers and watch as their understanding and critical thinking skills soar.